GENESIS is proud to be a member in good standing with the Society for Assisted Reproductive Technology (SART).

 Embryo quality is yet another factor which may influence pregnancy rate.
 As a general rule, the better the quality of the embryos replaced, the higher the chance that at least one will implant in the uterus.
 Embryo quality at GENESIS is assessed at different stages of IVF using the visual inspection of the embryos at either the cleavage stage or the blastocyst stage.
 The criteria used to assess embryo quality are usually based on the cell morphology, or appearance, which in the cleavage stage (usually 3 days from egg retrieval) will include cell (blastomere) number, size, shape and degree of fragmentation.
 At the blastocyst stage (usually 5 days from egg retrieval) the level of expansion of the embryo as well as the appearance of different components, the inner cell mass (the precursor of the fetus) and the trophectoderm (precursor of the placenta and membranes.)
 A different and sometimes more accurate way of assessing embryo quality is by genetic testing (preimplantation genetic screening).

-Our statistics for 2016 are presented above and demonstrate our success in achieving excellent clinical pregnancy rates per embryo transfer procedure.
+Our most recent SART statistics are presented above and demonstrate our success in achieving excellent clinical pregnancy rates per embryo transfer procedure.
 Patients should be aware that the comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entry criteria for ART may vary from clinic to clinic.
 The prevention of high order pregnancies (triplets or more) is a complication of ART that we take very seriously at GENESIS.
 As such, we make every effort to follow the guidelines issued by the ASRM to limit the number of embryos transferred.
 Whenever clinically indicated, we recommend transfer of a single embryo so that multifetal pregnancy can be avoided.
 It is important to remember that the statistics only show live births data; they tell us nothing about the health of the children born as a result of ART.
 Responsible practitioners will sacrifice a few percentage points in statistics if that means fewer twins and triplets, because the healthiest pregnancies usually come with one baby at a time.

 It is worth mentioning that, at GENESIS, we make judicious use of both cleavage stage and blastocyst transfer.
 This makes our statistical basis different than at programs where embryo transfer is done only at the blastocyst stage.
 The reason for this is that, at such programs, patients whose embryos do not develop to blastocyst stage will often not undergo embryo transfer at all, so they drop out of the live births per embryo transfer statistic, which is the most important statistic of all in ART.
 By eliminating such patients from this statistical denominator, the percentage of live births will automatically rise.
 Every program is free to choose what techniques work best for their patients, and there is nothing deceptive about reporting statistics that are in fact accurate.
 But patients should be aware that neither the ASRM nor the CDC has come up with a way to account for such variations in practice, which clearly impact on the data they present.
 Hence, we again emphasize that comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entry criteria for ART may vary from clinic to clinic.